I’ve just been sorting through the images that I took last year in my job as photographer for Regent Lighting here in Switzerland.

 400 ISO.
 17 - 40 zoom at 17mm setting

-I did make three images but ended up choosing this one as there was enough details already.
+I did make three images but ended up choosing this one as there were enough details already.
 You can read about the circumstances regarding the taking of this image in a previous blog post here.

 All images were taken one of the three lenses mentioned above, normally at the widest setting (in the case of the zooms) with the camera on manual and set to f 10 or above